Several options to file homestead credit claims electronically are available:

 Schedule H-EZ instructions.
 The claimant's ownership share of taxes is accounted for when entering the property tax amount on Schedule H, line 13, or on Schedule H-EZ, line 8.

-If the claimant owned a mobile or manufactured home and received a personal property tax bill, enter the information from the 2022 personal property tax bill.
-Since a personal property tax bill does not have an assessed value of land, Homestead Notes and Attachments #14 must be checked to indicate that the Property Tax Bill Information is from a personal property tax bill for a mobile or manufactured home.
+If the claimant owned a mobile or manufactured home and received a property tax bill, enter the information from the 2024 property tax bill.
+If the property tax bill does not have an assessed value of land, Homestead Notes and Attachments #14 must be checked to indicate that the Property Tax Bill Information is from a property tax bill for a mobile or manufactured home.

 Owned Home with Others